xcart/xcart-docs/_pages/kb_en/general_setup/restoring_your_store_with_the_snapshots_feature.md

 Be sure to replace `<shop_domain>` with the actual address of your store, `<shop_key>` with your Safe Mode access key  and `<restore_date>` with the date of the snapshot you wish to restore.
 The Safe Mode access key can be copied from the file var/data/.safeModeAccessKey in your X-Cart installation folder or from any of the two reset links that were sent to your site administrator mailbox after X-Cart installation.
 The message subject reads “Soft and Hard reset links for your store!“; for X-Cart versions 5.1.8 and earlier the subject was “New safe mode access key has been generated!“.

-Reverting to a snapshot will cause your store to be re-deployed with a module set matching the one reflected by the snapshot.
-Note that your store will not remove any modules that were installed after the date of the snapshot - all it will do is disable any such modules.
-Neither will it re-install any modules that were active when the snapshot was taken but were removed later on.
+Reverting to a snapshot will cause your store to be re-deployed with an addon set matching the one reflected by the snapshot.
+Note that your store will not remove any addons that were installed after the date of the snapshot - all it will do is disable any such addons.
+Neither will it re-install any addons that were active when the snapshot was taken but were removed later on.

 After a snapshot restoration, a new snapshot will be written to the snapshots file.
 The format of this snapshot should be similar to the following: